ResourcesCo/resources/app/README.md

 ### Creating a new project

-A type of project, or template, can be selected, and before creating it, it can ask for options.
+A type of page can be selected, and before creating it, it can ask for options.
+Pages can have subpages.
+Parent pages have some control over subpages.

 An early one would be a file editor.
 It would have access to storage.
 The storage can be on the filesystem, in the case of a serverful environment.
 Or, on a serverless environment, it can be in the database or on a cloud storage provider.
 It would be given a root.
 It could be a local